MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ------------------------------ -->
 #### FileComponent.cpp (File menu)

-This component handles commands from the File menu (except for Exit), as well as the `DocumentTitleChanged` event.
+This component handles commands from the **File** menu (except for **Exit**), as well as the `DocumentTitleChanged` event.

 <!-- ------------------------------ -->
 #### ScriptComponent.cpp (Script menu)

-This component handles commands from the Script menu, which involve interacting with the WebView by injecting JavaScript, posting WebMessages, adding native objects to the webpage, or using the DevTools protocol to communicate with the webpage.
+This component handles commands from the **Script** menu, which involve interacting with the WebView by injecting JavaScript, posting WebMessages, adding native objects to the webpage, or using the DevTools protocol to communicate with the webpage.

 <!-- ------------------------------ -->
 #### ProcessComponent.cpp (Process menu)

-This component handles commands from the Process menu, which involve interaction with the browser's process.
-It also handles the ProcessFailed event, in case the browser process or one of its render process crashes or is unresponsive.
+This component handles commands from the **Process** menu, which involve interaction with the browser's process.
+It also handles the `ProcessFailed` event, in case the browser process or one of its render process crashes or is unresponsive.

 <!-- ------------------------------ -->
 #### SettingsComponent.cpp (Settings menu)

-This component handles commands from the Settings menu, and is also in charge of copying settings from an old WebView when a new one is created.
-Most code that interacts with the `ICoreWebView2Settings` interface can be found here.
+This component handles commands from the **Settings** menu.
+This component is also in charge of copying settings from an old WebView when a new one is created.
+Most code that interacts with the `ICoreWebView2Settings` interface is found here.

 <!-- ------------------------------ -->
 #### ViewComponent.cpp (View menu)

-This component handles commands from the View menu, and any functionality related to sizing and visibility of the WebView.
+This component handles commands from the **View** menu, and any functionality related to sizing and visibility of the WebView.
 When the app window is resized, minimized, or restored, `ViewComponent` will resize, hide, or show the WebView in response.
 It also responds to the `ZoomFactorChanged` event.

 <!-- ------------------------------ -->